anthonyalbertyn/log/README.md

 - Break the React components down to even smaller reusable components
 - Make the code in App.js more DRY, for example: notifications code is repeated
+- Re-implemented state managemnt for records and artists using Redux with actions and disspatchers
 - Write unit tests with Jest and React Testing Library!
 - Add a button on the record/album form to add a new artist inline if it does not exist in the artist select list